Gauge-invariant gravitational waves in matter beyond linearized gravity: Preliminaries

-(Here and further, the indices of the perturbation metric are manipulated using the background metric and its inverse, unless specified otherwise.)
-We will assume that the matter responds adiabatically to GWs, so $g_{\alpha\beta}$ and $h_{\alpha\beta}$ are the only degrees of freedom.
+(Here and further, the indices of the perturbation metric $h_{\alpha\beta}$ are manipulated using the background metric and its inverse, unless specified otherwise.)
+We will assume that the matter responds adiabatically to GWs, so $g_{\alpha\beta}$ and $h_{\alpha\beta}$ are the only degrees of freedom, meaning that resonant interactions of waves with matter are ignored (but see \myRef{my:ql} for these effects).
+This is a standard approach that was used in the past for electromagnetic and other interactions, for example, in \Refs{my:qponder, ref:dewar77, ref:cary81, my:gwponder, my:acti, my:sharm} and is reviewed, for example, in \myRef{my:itervar}.

 The sign conventions will be assumed as in \Refs{book:carroll, book:misner77}.
 Then, in particular, the commutator of two covariant derivatives acting on any vector field $u^\alpha$ can be expressed~as